 Levent Çakıroğlu stated that they were proud of their recent consecutive global achievements and said, “As we always emphasize, we are committed to our efforts in line with the responsibility of being a reputation- and society-oriented Group.
 Human resources are the core of our management philosophy.
 We climbed 59 places to number 35 in the Forbes' recently published World’s Best Employers list.
 We are the only company in Turkey to be listed in the top 100 of this global list.
 On the other hand, the Vehbi Koç Foundation received global recognition on its 50th anniversary with a significant international award for bringing dozens of pieces of art to Turkey and supporting tens of thousands of students.
 Celebrating its 70th anniversary, the American Turkish Society also honored the Vehbi Koç Foundation with the award for Excellence in Philanthropy.
 Last but not least, we recently publicly pledged to put an end to the consumption of single-use plastic by the end of 2020.
 This is the demonstration of our determination to solve the plastic waste problem, which is recognized as one of the most significant environmental problems associated with climate change in the 21st century.
 Sustainability is one of the primary issues on our agenda.
 We are continuously improving our performance in this area.
 Through all these efforts and 3 commitment, we will continue to support the development of the Turkish economy and society.”

-KOÇ HOLDING POSTS TL 125,7 BILLION IN CONSOLIDATED TURNOVER AND REACHES A COMBINED INVESTMENT OF TL 6,1 BILLION IN THE FIRST NINE MONTHS OF THE YEAR
+KOÇ HOLDING POSTS 223,6 BILLION TL IN CONSOLIDATED REVENUE AND MAKES COMBINED INVESTMENT OF 11,1 BILLION TL IN THE FIRST NINE MONTHS OF 2021